-Coach Sean, Head Coach of cycling at Union College in Barbourville KY wanted a lightweight titanium race bike to celebrate his all time favorite band, Pink Floyd (One of my personal favorites too).
+Coach Sean, Head Coach of Cycling at Union College in Barbourville KY commissioned a lightweight titanium race bike to celebrate his all time favorite band, Pink Floyd (one of my personal favorites too).
 This race day machine sports full internal cable routing, tapered head tube and is built up with top of the range components.
-SRAM XX1, Hope hubs with Stans rims, Thomson titanium bar and Thomson stem and seatpost.
+SRAM XX1, Hope hubs with Stan’s rims, Thomson titanium bar and Thomson stem and seatpost.
 RockShox SID fork and Shimano XT brakes.
 Everything beautifully color coded to give this One of One custom build a unique and very personal look and finish.
 Thank you Coach Sean for the opportunity to put you on this wonderful machine.

-Pam’s unfortunate accident on her carbon bicycle became our good fortune and allowed us the amazing opportunity to build her one of a kind custom bicycle.
-Her only requirement on finishing were the words “Not all those who wander are lost” from J.R.R.
+Pam’s unfortunate accident on her carbon bicycle became our good fortune and allowed us the amazing opportunity to build her a one of a kind custom bicycle.
+Her only requirement on finishing was the quote “Not all those who wander are lost” from J.R.R.
 Tolkien’s The Lord of the Rings.
 This, and the beautiful Kentucky forest and mountain terrain that surround us here in South Eastern Kentucky was the inspiration for the themed finish.
-Shimano Ultegra hydraulic disc brake drive train with lightweight carbon finishing kit from FSA and Vision complete this very unique bicycle.
+Shimano Ultegra hydraulic disc brake drive train with lightweight carbon finishing kit from FSA and Vision complete this amazingly unique bicycle.

 This steel racing frame is crafted from a selection of Dedacciai Zero steel tubing.
 Nick (24) is a Cat.
 2 criterium racer and was looking for a stiff racing bike with some compliance so he would not get beat up on a century ride.
 The frame is draped in Shimano Dura Ace mechanical with Paul Klamper disc brakes.
 Bontrager XXX completes the cockpit.
 An FSA Powermax crankset keeps Nick’s numbers in front of him and the Vision TriMax wheels with tubeless Schwalbe Pro 1 tires keep him railing through the corners.
 It took 10 weeks of collaboration to finalize the paint design and we are thrilled with the result.

 Jay was inspired by 50’s Hot Rod color and style as a basis for the finish on his One of One frame.
 Candy red, black and chrome.
-We offset the design with modern take of carbon fiber touches.
+We included a painted carbon fiber design to modernize a classic look.
 The steel Dedacciai tubing frame is currently dedicated to road use but is designed to take up to 40mm wide tires and is equipped with FSA AGX wheels suitable for gravel riding.
 With a slightly relaxed geometry and a long wheel base, this is an all day comfortable ride.
 Sram Red ETap hydraulic and lightweight carbon finishing kit from ENVE and FSA complete this beautiful build.

-Billy, a very experienced cyclist, was looking or a top of the range, no compromise, titanium custom bicycle.
-We were grateful for the opportunity to build this wonderful bicycle for Billy.
+Billy, a very experienced cyclist, was looking for a top of the range, no compromise, titanium custom bicycle.
+We were grateful for the opportunity to build this bicycle for Billy.
 He continues to be amazed at the comfort of titanium and the sheer speed he can maintain with the Vision 55 SL wheelset.
 This no compromise bicycle is dripping in top of the range Sram ETap wireless hydraulic groupset, Vision Metron wheels, FSA K-Force bar, stem, seatpost and crankset.
-We topped off this build with custom chameleon paint and showing off the naked titanium frame.
+We topped off this build with custom chameleon paint, highlighting the naked titanium frame.